yoannchb-pro/jimg/README.md

 ## Saving image

-This is how to save an image to a specific location on nodejs or ine the browser
+This is how to save an image to a specific location on nodejs or in the browser

 ```js
 jimg({